Attorney General Letitia James taking action to expand abortion access in New York

 James says New York must lead the fight to keep abortion safe and accessible.
 The legislation establishes funding that the Department of Health will oversee— she says it will not go to individuals.
 She feels in other areas of the nation, if some states make abortions illegal, women will go out and seek treatment that is unreliable.

 “And that’s why it’s really critically important that we support young ladies not only here in New York, but all across this country, particularly at a time when we recognize and we understand that a ban will not stop abortions— a ban will only stop safe abortions, and we’re here to provide safe abortions.
-We don’t want to go backward,” says James.
+We don’t want to go backward,” James said.

 The Conservative Party of New York State put out a statement today saying the governor and the attorney general want to make New York a destination for abortion procedures — funded solely by state taxpayers.